sami1sa/opencv-face-detection/README.md

 # opencv-face-detection
-Assignment in AI using Python Here we used Python and the resume of the library, Face recognition through photos and videos
+Task in AI using Python Here we used Python and the resume of the library, Face recognition through photos and videos